 If I am coming to visit your school, you MUST send your students home with an order form (you can download them below) and have them return those order forms with their payment (cash or check) before my visit.
 Ideally, have the students return their order forms (with payment) a couple of days before I visit and tally up the total number of books that they ordered.
 This way, you can inform me ahead of time approximately how many books I should bring with me when I come.
 I will always bring some extra, but knowing a rough number helps me prepare.

-Note: I have some activity and coloring sheets based on my books that I can leave with teachers to make copies to share with their students.
+I have some activity and coloring sheets based on my books that I can leave with teachers to make copies to share with their students either before or after my visit.

 Interested in booking me for an author visit?